 Frank Sr. was illiterate, so Grace was the translator and interpreter.
 Grace worked at Kimberley Clark during the war.
 She was outgoing, athletic, someone who seemed to know everyone, everywhere.

-Not only did she she write her brothers all through the war, she maintained an extensive and steady correspondence with many other local servicemen, and kept voluminous scrapbooks of clippings from the local newspapers with every mention what of a seviceman from Niagara Falls, whether she knew him or not!
+Not only did she she write her brothers all through the war, she maintained an extensive and steady correspondence with many other local servicemen, and kept voluminous scrapbooks of clippings from the local newspapers with every mention of a serviceman from Niagara Falls, whether she knew him or not!

 Going through her scrapbook pages the other day, I noticed she also included among all the war materials, a few articles on murders, presumably by organized crime.
 The Italian community no doubt knew the victims as friends or neighbors or maybe even relatives!